Grow Journal Discussion

 A little less than a week following that mold issue, I spotted a small while mold patch in one of the pots.
 I can only assume thet if was from a stray spore that settled there when I cleaned the box, cause there was no trace of any mold in any other pots.

-I removed the effected soil and decided to let the soil in the pots dry very well before watering again.
+I removed the effected soil and decided to let the soil in the post dry very well before watering again.

 Soon I will be building a small activated carbon scrubber and purchasing a nice little exaust fan for the top of the box.
 I will also drill some "intake" holes on the bottom of the box and screen them off.
 I also am still waiting on those 2 "dehumidifying eggs" to arrive (currently a roaming postal strike going on in canada).